-On 15 July 2015 we conducted a site inspection of the place where the doctor from Łomża and his family were killed.
+On 15 July 2015 we conducted a site location of the place where the doctor from Łomża and his family and child were killed.
 The place was pointed to us by an eyewitness, Edward B. He described what he witnessed: “They walked through here.
 There was no other way to the trenches.
 They were war trenches.
 They were narrow but deep. [..]
 They [the Jews] were led with their heads down and their kid was bouncing around like a puppy because he didn’t know where they were going.
 I watched it all from here.
 The bastard shot them.
-I still feel hostile.
 I don’t greet anyone from this family if I meet them.”

 - In the summer of 1942 or 1943 on the Cendrowizna range near Miastkowo, Łomża District two unknown men of Jewish nationality were murdered.

 Henryk R. observed the event: